openfheorg/openfhe-development/docs/assets/sphinx_rsts/intro/installation/cmake_in_openfhe.rst

     cmake -WITH_INTEL_HEXL=ON ..

-Please also make sure `make` for PALISADE is run using `sudo`, i.e., `sudo make`.
+Please also make sure `make` for OpenFHE is run using `sudo`, i.e., `sudo make`.

-Intel HEXL library improves PALISADE performance on Intel processors supporting AVX-512 extensions.
+Intel HEXL library improves OpenFHE performance on Intel processors supporting AVX-512 extensions.

 Location of Build Products
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-- The Makefile created by CMake creates all PALISADE build products inside the build subdirectory.
+- The Makefile created by CMake creates all OpenFHE build products inside the build subdirectory.

 - The actual libraries are placed in the subdirectory lib.